jquense/yup/README.md

 #### `mixed.required(message: ?string): Schema`

 Mark the schema as required.
-All field values apart from `undefined` meet this requirement.
+All field values apart from `undefined` and `null` meet this requirement.

 #### `mixed.notRequired(): Schema`